-Information in the application must be clear, concise, relevant and include necessary supporting documentation.
+Information in the application must be clear, concise and relevant.
+Necessary supporting documentation must be included.

 Applications must be authorised by the CEO or an authorised officer of the applicant's organisation.

 Applications must be submitted before the closing date and time.